Blind Love (2015 film): Synopsis

 During one scene inside the former gas chamber at the Majdanek concentration camp, Liron Artzi, a partially sighted lawyer from Tel Aviv, is overcome with emotion.
 Her dog Petel responds to her distress by licking the tears from her face.
 Artzi described it as a "powerful experience" in a later interview, saying "Petel understood what was going on.
 It was like she was telling me ‘I am here with you in every moment.’"

 The interaction between Liron and her guide dog Petel in Majdanek, as well as Holocaust survivor Max Glauben's encounter with guide dogs in Auschwitz-Birkenau - during the March of the Living - appear in Witness: Passing the Torch of Holocaust Memory to New Generations published in late 2015.

 Holocaust survivor David Shentow also appears in the film, recalling his first moments in Auschwitz, when the German guards set their dogs upon the prisoner standing next to him, killing him instantly.

 "A gentleman standing beside me stopped the SS man very politely: Excuse me sir, I will leave the luggage – can I just take out a picture?
 The SS man lost his temper and let the dogs loose.
-They didn’t run, they just flew in the air straight to the men’s neck.And as the man stopped moving, I said: My God this man is dead!
+They didn’t run, they just flew in the air straight to the men’s neck, and as the man stopped moving, I said: My God this man is dead!
 And this was the first 10 -15 minutes.
 I knew I am in Hell.”

 Shentow also contrasts the Nazis training of dogs to attack prisoners along with the Nazi genocidal treatment of people with disabilities, with the experience of a group of blind Israelis traveling to Auschwitz on the March of the Living with their guide dogs.

-“These dogs were there to kill, these dogs are here for life. ….[Those dog] were trained to jump on people’s necks – then you see a dog like that – like night and day.”
+“These dogs were there to kill, these dogs are here for life. ….[Those dogs] were trained to jump on people’s necks – then you see a dog like that – like night and day.”

+Amir Haskel appears in the film as the delegation's guide through the film.
+He commented on the selection process with regards to people with disabilities during the Holocaust, “The first selection was for those who were able to work.
+Those who were not were sent directly to be killed.
+The fate of people who were disabled was sealed immediately.”